-Strategy, performance and reporting Strategy and perform itrategy and performance Principle 4 The Board should appreciate that the organisation's core purpose, its risks and opportunities, strategy, business model, performance and sustainable development are all inseparable elements of the value-creation process Responsibility for monitoring Group performance rests with the Board of Directors, who steers and sets the direction of the Group for the realisation of its core purpose and values through its strategy.
+Strategy, performance and reporting Strategy and performance Responsibility for monitoring Group performance rests with the Board of Directors, who steers and sets the direction of the Group for the realisation of its core purpose and values through its strategy.
 The formulation and development of the Group's short, medium and long-term strategy, including policies and operational plans to give effect to this strategy, has been delegated to management, while approval needs to be given by the Board of Directors.
 Actual implementation and execution of approved policies and operational plans has also been delegated to management, with ongoing oversight against agreed performance measures and targets.
 Annually the Board sets out the strategic path for the company both for the year ahead and for the medium to long-term, which is aligned with the purpose of the Group, the value drivers of its business and the expectations of the stakeholders.
 Management reports on a quarterly basis at minimum to the Board on operational performance, at which point the Board also assumes the opportunity to consider and assess the strategic direction of the company.
 As part of its oversight of performance, the governing body monitors the general viability of the organisation with regard to its reliance and effects on the capitals, its solvency and liquidity, and its status as a going concern.
 All these are regular topics on the Board's and some of the Committees' agenda.
 Reporting Principle 5 The Board should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance, and its short, medium and long-term prospects The Board of Directors approves management's determination of the Group's reporting frameworks and reporting standards to be used, taking into account legal requirements and the intended audience and purpose of each report.
 In particular, the Board oversees that the annual financial statements, annual report which includes besides financial and operational data the sustainability report, risk report, corporate governance report, remuneration report, comply with all legal and stock exchange requirements and meet the legitimate and reasonable information needs of stakeholders.
 The Board, through the Audit Committee, ensures that the necessary controls are in place to verify and safeguard the integrity of the annual reports and all disclosures.
 The Group complies with all required disclosures and to ensure this, has compiled and monitors a disclosures checklist, in accordance with King IV requirements, as well as selected provisions from the Dutch and UK governance codes.